-Dr. Zohar Atkins is a Research Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America, where he sits on the Theology research team.
-He was a member of the inaugural cohort of North American David Hartman Center Fellows and is the founder of Etz Hasadeh.
+Dr. Zohar Atkins is a former Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America.
+He is also a former member of the inaugural cohort of North American David Hartman Center Fellows and is the founder of Etz Hasadeh.

 The winner of a 2018 Eric Gregory Award for Poetry, Zohar is the author of An Ethical and Theological Appropriation of Heidegger’s Critique of Modernity (Palgrave Macmillan, 2018) and Nineveh (Carcanet, 2019).